assistech-iitdelhi/InDesignFontConverters/README.md

-# Convert non-unicode Devanagari text in InDesign files to Unicode
+# Convert Non-Unicode Text to Unicode within InDesign

 ## USAGE
 0. Optional: Export PageMaker files to InDesign using Kasyan Servetsky's PMDImporter.jsx (Works only in InDesign CS6 or earlier)